 Breaks have this transformative effect.
 What might seem confusing or unclear today can make sense tomorrow.
 So my advice is to stop the work and revisit it the next day.
-If on the next day the questions that you had noted are still relevant then this is good news because it means we’re about to find answers that will make our sales pitch more persuasive.
+If on the next day the questions still feel relevant this is good news because it means we’re about to find answers that will make our sales pitch more persuasive.

-Start doing Google searches for people that are searching for keywords related to the keyword for our product (“fruit juicer”).
+Start doing Google searches for people that are searching for keywords related to the keyword for our product (“inverter welder”).
 See how competing brands are presenting their sales pitch.
 This will help better connect your mind with what our target audience is experiencing online.
 After all, we can’t really persuade if we can’t empathize with our audience.

 As I was reading this review I was able to feel Jared’s pain but also the relief he experienced after purchasing the Purple mattress.
 Jared’s story will help me as I’m working on tightening the sales pitch of this product page.

 Lorenzo and I have a YouTube series where we do tons of reviews mining.
 Here’s our channel: https://www.youtube.com/channel/UC_NJ5dAAuG0zhG9NHNp–hw